P-Carth/Multiplayer-ELO-Simulation/README.md

 ![NFT Game](images/histogram.png)

-> While I was successful in creating a 4-Player ELO System, it does seem that there is a consistent skew to the right.
+> While I was successful in creating a normally distributed 4-Player ELO System, it does seem that there is a consistent skew to the right.
 Fortunately, for my purposes this is not an issue.

 > This algorithm can be applied to a number of scenarios to compare competitors in an adjusted and fair manner.
 For example, I applied this algorithm to an NFT game that I made with Flask that allows users to vote on their favorite NFT (<i>shown below<i>).